shranya-cc/portofolio/README.md

 ## What's this about?

 Well basically!
 Im a BTech student completely obsessed with turning boring data into **beautiful stories**- imagine!
-NEtflix binge stats mixed with YouTube vibes!
+Netflix binge stats mixed with YouTube vibes!
 I love to code! crunching numbers haha, and adding a dash of creativity to everything I do!

 ---